Aspira Women’s Health (NASDAQ:AWH) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research note issued to investors on Monday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a report issued on Sunday morning.
+The firm issued a hold rating on the stock.

-Separately, Alliance Global Partners cut their price target on shares of Aspira Women’s Health from $7.00 to $5.50 and set a “buy” rating on the stock in a report on Wednesday, August 14th.
+Separately, Alliance Global Partners lowered their price objective on shares of Aspira Women’s Health from $7.00 to $5.50 and set a “buy” rating for the company in a research note on Wednesday, August 14th.

 Aspira Women’s Health Stock Performance

 An institutional investor recently bought a new position in Aspira Women’s Health stock.
-Pine Valley Investments Ltd Liability Co acquired a new position in shares of Aspira Women’s Health Inc. (NASDAQ:AWH – Free Report) during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm acquired 31,200 shares of the company’s stock, valued at approximately $25,000.
-Pine Valley Investments Ltd Liability Co owned about 0.19% of Aspira Women’s Health at the end of the most recent reporting period.
-12.19% of the stock is owned by institutional investors and hedge funds.
+Pine Valley Investments Ltd Liability Co acquired a new stake in Aspira Women’s Health Inc. (NASDAQ:AWH – Free Report) during the third quarter, according to its most recent 13F filing with the SEC.
+The fund acquired 31,200 shares of the company’s stock, valued at approximately $25,000.
+Pine Valley Investments Ltd Liability Co owned 0.19% of Aspira Women’s Health as of its most recent filing with the SEC.
+12.19% of the stock is currently owned by institutional investors and hedge funds.

 Aspira Women's Health Inc, together with its subsidiaries, discovers, develops, and commercializes of noninvasive AI-powered diagnostic tests for gynecologic diseases in the United States.
 The company's products include Ova1Plus, a qualitative serum test to assess the likelihood of malignancy in women with an ovarian adnexal mass; Overa, a biomarker test intended to maintain Ova1's high sensitivity; and OvaWatch, a laboratory developed tests to assist in the initial clinical assessment of malignancy risk in all women thought to have an indeterminate or benign adnexal mass.